"-fps"command line option to MG-Linux.

 Currently, MG is able to run about 98% of SMS/GG/SF7000/SC3000/SG1000 carts and disk images that I have.
 With the help from friends I hope to make it as close to original machines as possible and emulate some exotic peripherals such as light gun, sports pad, and GameGenie.
 At this moment, MG supports following features:

-MasterGear is a very portable application and has been compiled for a wide variety of platforms: Unix, Windows, MacOS, PocketPC, Symbian, MSDOS, and so on.
+MasterGear is a very portable application and has been compiled for a wide variety of platforms: Unix, Linux, Windows, Android, MacOS, PocketPC, Symbian, MSDOS, and so on.
 The complete up-to-date list of MaterGear ports is available at the MaterGear distribution site.
 Following are the major ports:

 Absolutely no ROM images of SEGA games are included.
 These games are still copyrighted by the companies who produced them and therefore I cannot distribute any of them.
 I'm also unable to tell you where to find these games, so do not email me asking for it.
 You will have to look for games on your own.